-- 9.8.
-At the request of the Investment Committee, wWritten affirmation to the Investment Committee by the CIO that the process used to select the manager complied with all applicable policies and the Procedures-, which affirmation, if requested, shall be included in the due diligence filesrecords for the manager.
-The CIO shall provide the Investment Committee with a summary of all active manager level transactions semi-annually-Such affirmation shall be submitted to the Investment Committee at the next regularly scheduled Investment Committee meeting following the selection of the manager. - B. The Procedures shall include any checklists and templates to be used in the due diligence process.
+- 8. At the request of the Investment Committee, written affirmation by the CIO that the process used to select the manager complied with all applicable policies and the Procedures, which affirmation, if requested, shall be included in the due diligence records for the manager.
+The CIO shall provide the Investment Committee with a summary of all active manager level transactions semi-annually. - B. The Procedures shall include any checklists and templates to be used in the due diligence process.
 Such Procedures shall be presented to the Investment Committee for review and input at least every three years, or sooner upon request of the Investment Committee or any member of the Board. - C. Whenever amendments are made to the Procedures, a copy shall be provided to the Investment Committee at its next regularly scheduled meeting. - D. Should any Investment Officer responsible for performing manager due diligence and preparing manager selection and termination recommendations to the CIO cease to be employed by the City for any reason, the CIO shall inform the Investment Committee immediately. - E. The selection of an investment manager that would contravene a provision of this policy or the Procedures shall require Investment Committee approval. - F. A file or files shall be established to serve as a permanent record of the due diligence process for each investment manager hired and shall contain a summary of the due diligence information and analysis generated during the search process, as well as the legal documentation. - G. The internal audit plan of the internal auditor shall include a review of a random sample of investment manager selection decisions at least once per year to confirm compliance with this policy and the Procedures approved by the CIO, the scope of which shall not include the investment performance of such selection decisions.
 The results of such review shall be reported to the Audit Committee and the Investment Committee. - H. A "Watch List" will be established for underperforming managers and managers under extraordinary review for qualitative reasons, and will be maintained by the General Consultant. - 1.
 Quantitative criteria for underperformance which would trigger placement on the Watch List includes manager underperformance versus the appropriate benchmark over a three and/or five year period. - 2.
 Potential actions resulting from placement on the Watch List include finding appropriate resolution of outstanding issues, renewed confidence in the manager or strategy, or determination that the termination of the manager or strategy is appropriate. - 3.
 Investment staff will identify underperforming managers in conjunction with consultants.